Global stocks rebound on cyclical surge, gold edges higher | MarketScreener

 U.S. consumer prices increased by the most in nearly eight years in June as businesses reopened, but the underlying trend suggested inflation would remain muted and allow the Fed to keep injecting money into the ailing economy.

 The U.S. Labor Department's consumer price index rose 0.6% last month, the biggest gain since August 2012, after easing 0.1% in May.
-The increase ended three months of declines and was driven by the rising price of gasoline and food.
+The increase ended three months of declines and was driven by rising prices of gasoline and food.

 Tension grew between Washington and Beijing after the United States rejected China's claims to offshore resources in most of the South China Sea.

-U.S. President Donald Trump scheduled a late afternoon news conference that will be related to Hong Kong and China, two administration officials said.
+President Donald Trump scheduled a late afternoon news conference that will be related to Hong Kong and China, two administration officials said.

 Tuesday is the deadline for the president to sign legislation approved by the U.S. Congress to penalize banks doing business with Chinese officials who implement Beijing's draconian new national security law on Hong Kong.

 The Shanghai index fell 0.7% despite official figures showing Chinese exports and imports topped forecasts in June, while China continued to buy significant amounts of commodities, including iron ore.
+Graphic: Global earnings 2020 forecast -

-(Additional reporting by Pete Schroeder in Washington and Paulina Duran in Syndey; editing by Tom Brown and Bernadette Baum)
+(Reporting by Herbert Lash; Additional reporting by Pete Schroeder in Washington and Paulina Duran in Syndey; editing by Leslie Adler)

 By Herbert Lash